mikolajfranek/autokat/CHEATSHEET.md

     If you're on a Mac and developing for iOS, you need to install the pods (via Cocoapods) to complete the linking.(npx pod-install ios)

+    When you call navigate it first tries to find an existing route with that name, and only pushes a new route if there isn't yet one on the stack.